qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 *Dependencies* that is not available when calling the algorithm from the toolbox.
-This parameter allows you to define the order in which algorithms are executed by explicitly defining one algorithm as a *parent* of the current one, which will force the *parent* algorithm to be executed before the current one.
+This parameter allows you to define the order in which algorithms are executed, by explicitly defining one algorithm as a *parent* of the current one.
+This will force the *parent* algorithm to be executed before the current one.

 When you use the output of a previous algorithm as the input of your algorithm, that implicitly sets the previous algorithm as parent of the